busyloop/optix/README.md

 # Optix

-Optix is an unobtrusive, composable command line parser based on Trollop.
+Optix is a lightweight framework to build flexible, self-documenting command line interfaces with a minimum amount of code.

-It is intended to be a lighter weight alternative to [Thor](https://github.com/wycats/thor).
+It supports nested sub-commands (e.g. `git remote show`), auto-generates help-screens and provides a wide range of argument-types and validations.

 ## Features